What Type of Refrigerators Are Best for Your Kitchen?

 If you need a basic model, this is it.

-Not only that, but refrigerators come in so many different styles, configurations and models these days.
+Also, refrigerators come in many different styles, configurations, and models.

-If you're going with the most conventional type of refrigerator, you won't be able to take advantage of some advanced features that may be offered with, say, smart refrigerators or see-through refrigerators.
+Suppose you're going with the most conventional type of refrigerator.
+In that case, you won't be able to take advantage of some advanced features offered with, say, smart refrigerators or see-through refrigerators.

 The Different Types of Traditional Refrigerators

-With this type of refrigerator, you will need to choose a style that ensures your fridge doors don’t bump into other parts of your kitchen.
+With this type of refrigerator, you must choose a style that ensures your fridge doors don't bump into other parts of your kitchen.

 The most common sub-categories include top-freezer, bottom freezer, column, side-by-side, french-door, and four-door.